 - Temporary adjustable hem tape

-Each of the white, black and gold pieces were attached to the red felt circle with permanent bonding fabric tape.
+I attached each of the white, black, and gold pieces to the red felt circle with permanent bonding fabric tape.
 In order to preserve the sweatshirt for future use, I adhered the red felt circle to the sweatshirt with temporary adjustable hem tape.

 On to the second costume…